britram/taps-transports/draft-ietf-taps-transports.md

 intending to defer use of capacity to other Internet flows sharing a congested bottleneck.

+There are different ways that a transport protocol may use the addressing capabilities of the under-lying network service.
 Transport services may be unidirectional or bidirectional, to a single a single endpoint, to one of multiple endpoints, or multicast simultaneously to multiple endpoints.